The Locker Key

 “Oh oh….not again, Stace.”

 “Jake, I don’t want to talk about this.”
-Stacy says.
+Stacy said.
 “I’ve said it all a couple of times.
 It’s my family and unlike some people I know who haven’t got two minutes to spare for theirs, it’s something I’ve got to do.”

 “That’s a low blow.
 I’m not trying to stop you, Stacy.
 But this has happened before and it’s been nothing but a tempest in a teapot.”